 - Elbow Dysplasia

 - Progressive Retinal Atrophy (PRA)

 Other conditions that could derive from the Labradoodle’s parentage include:

 - Sebaceous adenitis

 - Patella Luxation

 Labradoodles who have been ethically bred are at a much lower risk of developing the conditions above.
-Random accidents and illnesses may occur through a dog’s life but general everyday health will largely be a consequence of the care they receive.
-In the next section we delve into how best to care for a Labradoodle.
+Random accidents and illnesses may occur throughout a dog’s life but general everyday health will largely be a consequence of the care they receive.
+In the next section, we delve into how best to care for a Labradoodle.

 This will ensure the dog has the best chance of leading a healthy life and eliminate the chance of contracting avoidable illnesses and diseases.

 Many people use professional groomers on a periodic basis to cut their dog’s coat and check its overall ‘hair health’.
 Generally speaking, a visit every 6-10 weeks will keep your dog looking good.